 - Electric fuel pump and pressure regulator to eliminate vapor lock and facilitate starting even under adverse conditions

-The company is continuing development into the fuel injected UL350iS (118/130 bhp @ 3300 RPM) and even an 107 bhp aerobatic version (UL260iSA).
-Read more about that in ULpower Overview.
+The company has continued development into the fuel injected UL350iS (118/150 bhp @ 3300 RPM) and even an 107 bhp aerobatic version (UL260iSA).
+Read more about that in ULpower engine overview.

 Six cylinder engines

-AERO 2012 saw the introduction of four new six cylinder engines from ULpower ranging in power output from 140 - 160; the 180 - 200 hp range was introduced in 2015.
-The engines are called UL390 and UL520 and the installed weight is 100 and 108 kg.
+At AERO 2014 ULpower introduced new six cylinder engines ranging in power output from 140 - 160; the 180 - 200 hp range was introduced in 2015.
+The engines are called UL390 and UL520 and the installed weight is 101 and 108 kg.
 Both engines are FADEC controlled and enjoy these benefits too.
 For more information on these interesting engines visit ULpower.
 North American visitors may visit their local ULpower dealer.